saravanabalagi/singularity_tensorflow/README.md

 WARNING: By default, `tensorflow` will try to access the total memory in as many GPUs as possible.
 With a precaution that this might lead to crashing existing scripts using the GPU, expose only the ones you want to use.

-With the warning in mind, allot GPUs that can be used using a workload/resource manager like [SLURM](https://slurm.schedmd.com/documentation.html).
+With the warning in mind, allot GPUs that can be used using a resource scheduler like [SLURM](https://slurm.schedmd.com/gres.html).

 ```sh
 export CUDA_VISIBLE_DEVICES=0,1